guynich/demultiplex_music/README.md

 * [x] Try demucs on Ubuntu 22.04.5 LTS.
 It generates the same four WAV files.
 * [ ] Try htdemucs_ft model.
 * [ ] Dataset labelling using Python scripting on GPU.
+* [ ] Can the model support streaming audio in chunks.